LineageOS/lineage_wiki/_includes/templates/device_install.md

 {%- capture bootloader %}
 Your device must be on bootloader version {% for el in device.required_bootloader %} {% if forloop.last %} `{{ el }}` {% else %} `{{ el }}` / {% endif %} {% endfor %}, otherwise the instructions found in this page will not work.
-The current bootloader version can be checked by running the command `getprop ro.bootloader` in a terminal app or an `adb -d shell` from a command prompt (on Windows) or terminal (on Linux or macOS) window.
+The current bootloader version can be checked by running the command `getprop ro.bootloader` in a terminal app or an `adb -d shell getprop ro.bootloader` from a command prompt (on Windows) or terminal (on Linux or macOS) window.
 {% endcapture %}
 {% include alerts/warning.html content=bootloader %}
 {%- endif %}